janezulu-dot/Educational-Impact-on-Student-Performance---Data-Analysis-Report/README.md

 ## Files
 - `Data_Analysis_Report.docx`: Detailed analysis and findings.
-- `Visualizations/`: Charts and graphs from the analysis.
-- `Scripts/`: (If applicable) Code used for data processing and analysis.
+- `Scripts/`: Code used for data processing and analysis.

 ## How to Use
-Review the `Data_Analysis_Report.docx` for detailed insights and refer to the `Visualizations/` folder for graphical representations of the data.
+Review the `Data_Analysis_Report.docx` for detailed insights.
 Scripts are provided for reproducibility of the analysis.